A Bipp Quickstart

 Plot for relation of height, age to player rank

 Averageaggregation for Height and Age just in case the same rank is shared between multiple players.
+Enable Auto Format under settings to remove the decimal places for Height and Age after calculating the average.

 To visualize this data, we will use a line chart that can be generated on the Bar tab.
 We adjust the settings as follows to get the output as a line chart.